bakaphp/moderation/README.md

 # Usage

-For the public facing controller , create a route and implemente the ReportableRoute Trait
+For the public facing controller , create a route and implement the ReportableRoute Trait

 ```php